-My monumental questions are things that are of huge importance to me – but to others they may matter little.
+My biggest questions are of huge importance to me – but to others they may matter little.
 I’m not the president of a multi-billion dollar company.
 I’m an individual trying to make all good decisions for my life and for those that are close to me and those that I’ll interact with in the future.

 Big decisions are HARD to make correctly.

-Update 8/2014 – I created a video about Making Big Decisions Easily, you can watch it here, or read the article below.
+Last Update January 9, 2017 – Added this video.
+I created a video about Making Big Decisions Easily, you can watch it here, or read the article below.
 I think the video makes it very clear, but the article adds something if you feel like reading it.
 Cheers!

 When I was younger and I had a big decision I would ask myself just two questions…